 On the cryptographic module, each personal identification number (PIN) has a minimum of seven digits and maximum of sixteen digits.
-The module supports one Admin PIN, four User PINs, and four Recovery PINs.
+The module supports one Admin PIN, one User PIN, and four Recovery PINs.

-The Admin PIN is used by the cryptographic officer to administer the device or access the storage area.
+The Admin PIN is used by the cryptographic officer to administer the device or access the storage area

-The User PIN is used to access the storage area.
+The User PIN is used to access the storage area

-The Recovery PIN is used to create a new User PIN.
+The Recovery PIN is used to create a new User PIN that will overwrite the current User PIN.